sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/basestore.md

 #### Transactions

-Stores should enable _transactional execution_ over a set of operations.
-This ensures that if one operation fails then no other operations within the same transaction were visible to an external observer.
+Stores should enable _transactional execution_ over a set of queries to ensure that if one query in a set fails that any observable effects are rolled back.

 ```go
 func DoSomethingAtomic(ctx context.Context, store *MyStore) (err error) {